maxng07/SG_Weather_GO/README.md

 This is a complete rewrite of the application <a href="https://github.com/maxng07/sg-WhatsApp-Weather-DirectAPI">sg-WhatsApp-Weather-DirectAPI </a> using Golang.
 Application can be compiled into binaries to run on Windows/EXE, Linux, Mac OSX and be executed locally to obtain the Weather Forecast, PSI and Temperature readings across Singapore. <br>
 <p>
-The Core Golang engine can also be deployed as a Serverless function in the Cloud (AWS/GCP/Twilio) replacing the Nodejs in <a href="https://github.com/maxng07/sg-WhatsApp-Weather-DirectAPI">sg-WhatsApp-Weather-DirectAPI </a> to GET and parse the real-time Weather forecast published by the Singapore National Environment Agency (NEA). <br>
+The Core Golang engine can also be deployed as a Serverless function in the Cloud (AWS/GCP/Twilio) replacing the Nodejs in <a href="https://github.com/maxng07/sg-WhatsApp-Weather-DirectAPI">sg-WhatsApp-Weather-DirectAPI </a> to GET and parse the real-time Weather forecast published by the Meteorological Service Singapore (MSS) under National Environment Agency (NEA). <br>
 <p>
-The NEA Weather Forecast JSON data from Govtech API are nested in arrays and objects.
+The MSS Weather Forecast JSON data retrieve from Govtech API Gateway are nested in arrays and objects.
 The code parse these in golang struct and matches it with the user's input to provide the weather forecast value. <br>
 <p>
 The application will prompt the User for input, inputs are not case-sensitive and valid inputs are <br>
 1. Town-name <br>